 The biggest advantage is the money you’ll make.
 Once you get the business underway, the commission for setting up sales is very profitable.
-And after you establish and maintain a number of exclusive accounts, you’ll find the time you spend is highly rewarded with money.
+And after you establish and maintain several exclusive accounts, you’ll find the time you spend is highly rewarded with money.

 Take a look into the import/export business.
 Consider the risks, and consider the advantages.
 Talk to people in the business.
 Is it for you?

 Here are the 6 steps you need to take to start an import-export business:

 Anyone starting a business in the 21st century needs to cover certain bases, like creating a website as well as social media channels like Facebook, Twitter, Instagram, Linkedin, YouTube, and a host of others.